Read summarized version with:

 - 2022: The ISSB was launched to unify global ESG standards.

 ESG reporting was once mainly the territory of large, publicly listed companies like those in the Fortune 500 or FTSE 100.
-These companies faced pressure from investors, regulators, and ESG rating agencies to be more transparent about how they manage sustainability risks.
-Today, that expectation is becoming a legal requirement in many jurisdictions.
-For example:
+These companies faced pressure from investors, regulators, and ESG rating agencies to be transparent about sustainability risks.
+Today, that expectation is a legal requirement in many jurisdictions.

-It also increasingly applies across global supply chains.
+ESG reporting requirements also increasingly extend across global supply chains.
 Large buyers often ask suppliers to share ESG data as part of procurement processes or compliance checks.
 This means mid-sized companies may need to report ESG metrics to key customers, even with no legal mandate.
-Supplier codes of conduct and ESG questionnaires are now common parts of doing business with multinationals, so it’s clear that ESG reporting expectations are shifting away from being something only large organizations need to be on top of.
+Supplier codes of conduct and ESG questionnaires are now common parts of doing business with multinationals, meaning ESG reporting is no longer just a requirement for the world’s largest organizations.

 Sector also matters.
 Some industries (financial services, oil and gas, manufacturing, heavy industry, consumer goods) naturally face more scrutiny than others due to the size or nature of their environmental and social impacts.
 If your company operates in any of these sectors, you’re more likely to face mandatory ESG disclosures or high stakeholder expectations.